williamhaarhoff/archetype/README.md

 # What Happens On Error?

 If a type bound to an archetype doesn’t implement all required methods, the code will fail at compile time with a clear SFINAE-based error.
-No runtime surprises.
+Archetype provides compile time checking on `bind()` but also provides an `ARCHETYPE_CHECK(<archetype>, T)` macro for verifying type `T`, and a templated check<T> struct that can be leveraged for SFINAE based type checking.
 # Install

 Just drop `archetype.h` into your project.
+Note that if you are compiling with MSVC, you will need to use the `/Zc:preprocessor` compiler options to use c99 compliant preprocessing.

 # Philosophy